LucyHeath/ChamPeakx/README.md

 ### Registration and Login

-When choosing to register as a user on the site visitoers will navigate to a simple form.
+When choosing to register as a user on the site, visitors will navigate to a simple form, via clicking the "Sign up" button in the Navbar or in the "Add review" drawer.
+Users are guided to signin instead if they already have an existing account.

 <img width="1428" alt="Screenshot 2023-01-05 at 21 18 47" src="https://user-images.githubusercontent.com/114397080/210881880-80c05206-fd5b-4cf3-b43a-57683bac9501.png">

 <img width="466" alt="Screenshot 2023-01-05 at 21 17 31" src="https://user-images.githubusercontent.com/114397080/210881668-b1d6c221-4bfc-4f6f-ae72-69ddd83c2e6a.png">

-Use of toast to welcome user on login (Chakra UI)
+A toasts to welcomes user on login (Chakra UI)

 ![Screenshot 2023-01-05 at 13 22 20](https://user-images.githubusercontent.com/114397080/210789792-62108f4d-e549-4bc1-b0cf-843f7cce83e6.png)